 But first, a few caveats:

-- This is NOT a recommendation for a viewing order if this is somehow your first time through the MCU, it’s simply a look broad view at the timeline so far.
+- This is NOT a recommendation for a viewing order if this is your first time through the MCU, it’s simply a broad look at the timeline so far.
 If you’re looking for a more enjoyable way to take in these stories, I’d recommend watching the films in release order, peppering in the various TV seasons as you see fit.

 - I’m cataloging films as a whole, not by individual scenes.
 For the stories that involve flashbacks, I’m placing them into the order based on when their “core” storyline takes place.